Enhancing corporate governance

 Efforts to Ensure the Efficient Execution of Duties by Directors

-In accordance with the “Regulations of the Board of Directors,” the Board of Directors meets once a month and as needed, and held 22 meetings in FY 2022.
-The meetings of the Board of Directors deliberate on all matters to be discussed at the meetings of the Board of Directors in accordance with the Internal Regulations and actively exchange views on each matter, as well as receive quarterly reports on the status of the performance of duties by each director.
-To further improve its functioning, the Board of Directors is subject to an evaluation of its effectiveness.
+In accordance with the Regulations of the Board of Directors, Board of Directors meetings are held once a month and as needed, and 21 meetings were held during FY 2023.
+The Board of Directors meetings deliberate on all matters to be discussed at the Board of Directors meetings in accordance with the internal regulations, and actively exchange opinions on each matter, as well as receive quarterly reports on the status of execution of duties by each director.

 Independent outside directors hold regular meetings with representative directors to strengthen the monitoring function for the execution of duties by directors.